metadatacenter/cedar-artifact-library/README.md

 CEDAR Artifact Library
 ======================

-Contains various tools to work with CEDAR model artifacts (templates, elements, fields, and template instances).
+This library various tools to work with CEDAR model artifacts (templates, elements, fields, and template instances).

-Primarily, the library provides an API to programatically work with CEDAR artifacts.
+Primarily, the library provides a Java API to programatically work with CEDAR artifacts.

 The library uses this API to support the conversion of artifacts to and from various serializations.

-Currently it supports (1) the reading of artifacts from their JSON Schema and JSON-LD serializations, and (2) the writing of Excel, TSV, CSV, and YAML serializations.
+Currently, it supports (1) the reading of artifacts from their JSON Schema and JSON-LD serializations, (2) the writing of JSON Schema and YAML serializations of templates, elements and fields, and (3) the writing of Excel, TSV, CSV, and YAML serializations of templates.

 ## Reading Schema Artifacts